hoga-it/healthdown/README.md

 **Data source**: The annual rankings by the [University of Wisconsin Population Health Institute](https://www.countyhealthrankings.org/) provide an insightful snapshot of how health is affected by various factors.

-The app was primarily developed for the [Shiny Contest 2021](https://blog.rstudio.com/2021/03/11/time-to-shiny/) to demonstrate the potentials of the [leafdown package](https://hoga-it.github.io/leafdown/index.html).
+The app was primarily developed for the [Shiny Contest 2021](https://blog.rstudio.com/2021/03/11/time-to-shiny/) to demonstrate the capabilities of the [leafdown package](https://hoga-it.github.io/leafdown/index.html).

 <br>
 <img src='www/assets/images/docs/screenshot.jpg'/>